They that tarry long at the wine; they that go to seek mixed wine.

 The context is clearly drunkenness (Pr 23:29,33-35), which occurs by tarrying long at the wine, or staying and drinking too much (Is 5:11).
 The second clause is to be understood in light of the first clause, going to seek mixed wine beyond wise judgment (Pr 9:2).
 See Job 31:1, where thinking upon a maid is to be understood in a specific context of sin, and Matthew 6:34, where taking no thought for the morrow is to be understood as well of sin.

-But wine is hardly more dangerous than bread, and today's processed carbohydrates, for they lead to gluttony, the fraternal twin of drunkenness (Pr 23:21; Deut 21:20; Luke 21:34).
-It is a shame when a 300-pound woman working on her third piece of cake condemns a man drinking a glass of wine with his meal!
-One more untaught, self-righteous Pharisee!
+But wine is hardly more dangerous than bread and today’s processed carbohydrates, for they lead to gluttony, the fraternal twin of drunkenness (23:21; Deut 21:20; Luke 21:34).
+It is a shame when a 300-pound woman working on her third piece of cake condemns a man drinking a glass of wine with a meal.
+She is one more untaught, self-righteous Pharisee.
+God sees no moral difference in the two sins – both are despicable to Him.